 - Some evidence of tumors in the adrenal glands of male rats.
 The tumors were benign, malignant, or complex combined pheochromocytoma.

 It was unclear if tumors observed in the studies were associated with exposure to RFR in female rats (900 MHz) and male and female mice (1900MHz).
-This is also known as equivocal evidence.

 The results are based on NTP’s four categories of evidence that a substance may cause cancer: clear evidence (highest), some evidence, equivocal evidence, no evidence (lowest).